7-solutions/devops-assignment/README.md

 **Expected Output:** Kustomize manifest file to deploy the application

-4. Setup GKE cluster with the related resources to run GKE like VPC, Subnets, etc. by following GKE Best Practices using any IaC tools (Bonus point: use Terraform/Terragrunt)
+4. Setup GKE cluster with the related resources to run GKE like VPC, Subnets, etc. by following GKE Best Practices using any IaC tools (Terraform, OpenTufo, Pulumi) (Bonus point: use Terraform/Terragrunt)

 **Expected Output:** IaC code